SergiusIW/chirperjax/README.md

 when you installed Rust).
 This will build and run the game.

+### Videos

+Introducing Gate and this Demo game: https://youtu.be/SR-Yx6nTfZY

 ### License

 The Gate Demo source code is licensed under the